 The Regional Building Dept. conducts the first inspection.

 Step 3: Base Coat and Mesh

 For every stucco siding and repair project, the next stage in the EliteWall system is to apply the base coat, or scratch/brown coat.
 The base coat is a cement-based stucco that is infused with fiberglass strands to discourage shrinking and cracking.
 Between the two layers of base coat, we install rolled fiber mesh to further strengthen the base and prevent further future cracking to the stucco surface.
-This is a very important step in our process, as a strong base is the foundation for the rest of the stucco project or stucco repair.
-The finished base coat will be approximately 5/8" to 3/4" in thickness.
+This is a very important step in our process, as a strong base is a foundation for the rest of the stucco project or stucco repair.
+The finished base coat will be approximately 5/8″ to 3/4″ in thickness.

 The cement base coat is mixed at the job site with sand and fiberglass.

 The scratch coat is applied by trowel, forcing it into the metal lath, and allowed to set up just enough to apply the fiber mesh to the surface.